 You know those hot summer days where the absolute last thing you want to do is heat up the kitchen by cooking?
 And grilling outside doesn’t sound that appealing either?

 Try making this easy Shrimp Ceviche instead!
-It’s light, refreshing, and so super flavorful – plus the shrimp is “cooked” by the acidity of the lime juice, resulting in literally no actual cooking!
+It’s light, refreshing, and super flavorful – plus the shrimp is “cooked” by the acidity of the lime juice, resulting in literally no actual cooking!

 There’s a reason why ceviche is such a popular dish in tropical countries and beach towns.
 I first fell in love with it while visiting Mexico many years ago, and it’s still one of my top favorite easy shrimp recipes to make at home.
 It’s the perfect dish for hot summer days!